I was born in Kalamazoo, Michigan which is a town that's not too big, not too small, not too fast, and not too slow.

 I wrote stories too, but I had a hard time finishing them.
 Then I got older and I stopped writing stories.
 I became a librarian, because I got to work with books all day every day.
 And not just any librarian.
 A children's librarian!

 I got over being shy as I grew up and I got to work in the best children's room in New York City, the Children's Center at 42nd Street.
 There I worked alongside the real Winnie-the-Pooh and met all kinds of famous children's authors and illustrators.
 One day, the illustrator Brandon Dorman (he does all the Goosebumps covers) asked if I'd write a book with him.
 So we wrote Giant Dance Party together.

 I live in the heart of New York City with my husband Matt.

 Do you have any kids?

-I have one daughter, and she is awesome.
+I have one daughter and one son and they're awesome.

 Do you have any pets?

 Not right now but someday I hope to have a cat of some sort.

 Where did you grow up?